-Funding for this research was in part provided by the postdoctoral fund of Shenyang Agricultural University, P. R. China.
+Funding for this research was in part provided by china postdoctoral science foundation (NO.20090461189), the postdoctoral fund of Shenyang Agricultural University, Research fund for young teachers of Shenyang Agricultural University, Dr. Start Fund of Liaoning Province, P. R. China.
 The authors are grateful to the Shenyang Agricultural University for providing conditions with finishing this research.